-This is a brand new 2021 Britannia bullion coin.
+This is a brand new 2021 Britannia gold coin.
 Struck in 999.9 fineness 24 carat gold, this Royal Mint coin is the first in a new era of ultra-high secure coins.
 The coins will come in a Royal Mint tube if bought in quantities of ten.
 Smaller orders will come loose, but the Britannia coin capsules can be ordered to protect them.

 The Britannia image on this coin (facing left, standing in front of the sun, standing tall against a gale with her shield, Corinthian helmet and olive branch), designed by Philip Nathan, remains the same as last year’s.
 However, the rest of the coin’s reverse is all change.
 The 2021 Britannia features some exciting and stunning new hi-tech features, designed to take the coin’s anti-forgery status to the next level.